 In this example, the shark is the hazard (or, w.r.t. toxicology, a toxic substance).
 Exposure to sharks only occur when you enter the sea.
 While there is little data on how many people enter the sea every year, it is conceivable that millions do.
-There are less than a 100 shark attacks every year.
+But there are less than a 100 shark attacks every year.
 Therefore, the risk (or likelihood) of being attacked is extremely low.
 But if you enter a sea infested with human-attacking sharks, your risk increases.
 On the other hand, for an average person (one of the nearly 8 billion people worldwide), this risk is lower.

 In short, Risk = Hazard (or Toxicity) x Exposure.
 It is the likelihood of a hazard causing harm.
 There is no risk if there is no hazard or no exposure.
-And the magnitude of risk is determined by the hazard (say, shark vs dolphins) and exposure (entering a sea vs not entering).
+And the magnitude of risk is determined by the hazard (say, shark vs dolphins) and exposure (entering a sea infested with sharks vs not entering).

 What risk is acceptable?

 Since shark attacks are so rare, we need not worry about the risk posed by them.
 But what about pesticides?
 Or alcohol?
 How do we find out if the risks they pose are acceptable or not?

 The U.S. Environmental Protection Agency (USEPA) uses something called a Margin of Exposure to find this out.
 They do this especially for pesticides.

 Margin of Exposure = No Observed Effects Level/Estimated Exposure Dose

-- No Observed Effects Level (NOEL) = The highest concentration or dose of the pesticide that doesn’t cause an adverse effect.
+- No Observed Effects Level (NOEL) = The highest concentration or dose of the pesticide that is safe.

-- Estimated Exposure Dose (EED) = The combined exposure dose of the pesticide that humans get from food, drinking water, and residential exposures).
+- Estimated Exposure Dose (EED) = The overall dose or concentration of the pesticide that humans are exposed to (from food, drinking water, and residential exposures).
 The dose or concentration of pesticides which act similarly are also added up to obtain this value.